renpy/renpy/sphinx/source/model.rst

     Four random numbers between 0.0 and 1.0 that are (with incredibly high likelyhood) different from frame to frame.

+``vec4 u_viewport``
+    This gives the current viewport being drawn into. u_viewport.xy is are the coordinates of the bottom-left corner of the viewport, relative to the bottom-left corner of the window. u_viewport.pq is the width and height of the viewport.

 ``sampler2D tex0``, ``sampler2D tex1``, ``sampler2D tex2``
     If textures are available, the corresponding samplers are placed in this variable.